Sharing Our Faith

 Every believer is given one or more spiritual gifts to use in God’s service to build up the body of Christ (1 Corinthians 12:7-11, Ephesians 4:11-13).
 Some are given the gift of evangelism.
 Those with this gift will go forth with the spoken or printed Gospel message, or both, outwardly calling men to faith in Christ.

 Some evangelists operate from the pulpit in a church, and others will work through various other media.
 Some even have street ministries where they will sing hymns and spiritual songs on the streets, while those working with them will hand out small, printed booklets with various presentations of the Gospel message to those who want to take them.
-Even these street evangelists will not try to force the Gospel message on anyone, but they make themselves available to those who show an interest in the message of God’s salvation, which is obtained only through faith in Jesus Christ.
+Even these street evangelists will not try to force the Gospel message on anyone, but they make themselves available to those who show an interest in the message of God’s salvation, which comes only through faith in Jesus Christ.

-God's "Severe Mercy" in Bringing Some to Faith
+God’s “Severe” Mercy in Bringing Some to Faith

 Many times, God will work to bring one of His elect to faith through troubles or hardships that reveal one’s own inadequacy to face the circumstances with which they are confronted.
 In His time, God mercifully reveals to one whom He has foreknown since before the creation of the world that Jesus Christ is their only source of strength and hope.
 Their own strength and resources, which may have served them well in managing life before, will no longer be adequate to sustain them through their present troubles.
 As Jesus said: “Come to Me, all who are weary and heavy-laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.”
 (Matthew 11:28-30).